Cancer Immunotherapy: Tumor-Infiltrating Lymphocytes

 As we’ve discussed in the past two articles, though the immune system is extremely versatile and powerful, in some individuals, cancer cells are able to develop mechanisms to avoid or even directly block the immune system, allowing them to form life-threatening tumors.

-Note: This is just part 3 of my article series on cancer immunotherapy and covers basic immunology concepts that you might need to know to better understand the remaining articles on specific methodologies for cancer immunology.
-Also, I may refer to immune checkpoint blockade therapies a couple times during the article.
+Note: This is part 3 of my article series on cancer immunotherapy and covers the basics of tumor infiltrating lymphocytes.
+Understanding it does require some understanding of the cellular mechanisms of our immune system.
+Also I may refer to immune checkpoint blockade therapies a couple times during the article.

-If you don’t have prior exposure or understanding of how the immune system works or what immune checkpoint blockade therapies are, check out parts 1 and 2 in the series where I go over the basics of the human immune system, and then come back to continue reading this article!
+If you don’t have prior exposure or understanding of how the immune system works or what immune checkpoint blockade therapies are, check out parts 1 and 2 in the series, respectively, and then come back to continue reading this article!

 The Immune System: Defending Your Body Is A Full-Time Job